JR'S Free Thought Pages |

 June 2020 Remarks of Systemic Injustice: Unrelenting Shocks of Capitalist Realism: Whence the Revolution: Remembrance Day Bullshit 2020: The Spectre of Donald Trump

 Why Would anyone Worship a Mean-Spirited Asshole?
-The Disturbing Transformation of Traditional Conservatism Jordan Peterson is a Pompous Ass The Conservative Corporate Surveillance State:
+The Disturbing Transformation of Traditional Conservatism Jordan Peterson is a Pompous Ass Winnipeg General Strike:

-Problems with Private Property: The Arbitrary Nature of Laws, Cops and Prisons: An Early "Occupy" Episode: On the Stupidity of the Strange Species Homo Sapiens: Winnipeg General Strike:
+The Conservative Corporate Surveillance State: Problems with Private Property: The Arbitrary Nature of Laws, Cops and Prisons: An Early "Occupy" Episode: Enemies of the Sheeple:

-Cognitive Dissonance and Religion: Fascism is Back On Overpopulation Thoughts on Big Al and Big Bert: Enemies of the Sheeple Cancelling Everything Russian:
+On the Stupidity of the Strange Species Homo Sapiens: Cognitive Dissonance and Religion: Fascism is Back On Overpopulation: Thoughts on Big Al and Big Bert:

-On Logical Dysfunction: Margaret Thatcher's Revolting Legacy: Western Hypocrisy and Historical Ignorance on the War in Ukraine: Truth About Winston Churchill: Capitalism Sucks
+Cancelling Everything Russian: On Logical Dysfunction: Margaret Thatcher's Revolting Legacy: Western Hypocrisy and Historical Ignorance on the War in Ukraine:

-A Neo-liberal Horror Story The Dumb and Dumber World Conditional Probability and the Monty Hall Problem Christians, Capitalists and Other Conservatives are Wrong about Human Nature
+Truth About Winston Churchill: Capitalism Sucks: A Neo-liberal Horror Story The Dumb and Dumber World Conditional Probability and the Monty Hall Problem

-Recent Thoughts on Anarchism in a FUBAR World H L Mencken and the Booboisie Top 166 Pop Songs What is a Theory Schools as Instruments of Indoctrination Get Real:
+Christians, Capitalists and Other Conservatives are Wrong about Human Nature Recent Thoughts on Anarchism in a FUBAR World: H L Mencken and the Booboisie: Top 166 Pop Songs:

-Ongoing Russian Hatred: Why Capitalism and Christianity are Antithetical to Democracy and Morality Neoliberalism Will Die: Neighbourhood Assholes: People Behaving Badly
+Pierre Poilievre is not Your Friend: Con Man Capitalism: Mr. Businessman: Ongoing Russian Hatred: Why Capitalism and Christianity are Antithetical to Democracy and Morality

 I Personal Posts